 - The MATHCOUNTS judges carefully review the 20 semifinalists, and then select 4 finalist videos.

-- Each of the 4 finalist teams receives an all-expenses-paid trip to the Math Video Challenge finals at the Walt Disney World Swan and Dolphin Resort, where team members present their video to the 224 students participating in the finals of the MATHCOUNTS Competition Series.
+- Each of the 4 finalist teams receives an all-expenses-paid trip to the Math Video Challenge finals, where team members present their video to the 224 students participating in the finals of the MATHCOUNTS Competition Series.

 - These 224 national competitors vote for one of the four videos to be the winner of the Math Video Challenge.